-The processor detects a floating-point numeric underflow condition whenever the rounded result of an instruction is tiny, that is, less than the smallest possible normalized, finite value that will fit into the destination operand.
+The processor detects a floating-point numeric underflow condition whenever the result of rounding with unbounded exponent (taking into account precision control for x87) is tiny; that is, less than the smallest possible normalized, finite value that will fit into the destination operand.
 Table 4-11 shows the threshold range for numeric underflow for each of the floating-point formats (assuming normalized results); underflow occurs when a rounded result falls strictly within the threshold range.
 The ability to detect and handle underflow is provided to prevent a vary small result from propagating through a computation and causing another exception (such as overflow during division) to be generated at a later time.